aneurin-h/AFCH-McGill/AFCH@McGill/Fall2025/ECSE222/ECSE 222 Lecture 20.md

 Initialization is required
 ![[image-75.png|354x110]]
 The active bit propagates in a loop
-Essentially shift register with a loopbac
+Essentially shift register with a loopback